Administrator Guide

 Configuring Outbound Checks With Nagios XI

-This document describes how to configure inbound checks in Nagios XI.
-Inbound checks are used in federated and distributed monitoring environments, as well as environments where the monitoring server receives passive check results from external applications and services.
+This document describes how to configure outbound checks in Nagios XI.
+Outbound checks are used in federated and distributed monitoring environments,as well as environments where the monitoring server sends passive check results to external applications.

 Configuring Inbound Checks With Nagios XI